 Laura Krzykowski, DVM, DACVIM (Neurology)

-Dr. Krzykowski has experience in medical and surgical neurology, with special interest in epilepsy, vascular disease (stroke), inflammatory brain disease, and brain and spinal surgery.
-In her free time she enjoys traveling, swimming, and skiing.
+Dr. Krzykowski has experience in medical and surgical neurology, with a special interest in epilepsy, vascular disease (stroke), inflammatory brain disease, and brain and spinal surgery.
+In her free time, she enjoys traveling, swimming, and skiing.